Home Security Heroes independently tests and reviews every product. We may earn a commission when you buy through our links. Read more here.

 What a lot of people fail to account for is that this level of sentimentality in passwords is common, and oftentimes the information used to make the password is wholly publicly available.

 Whether you’ve posted about your wife on Facebook before, or just have had a publicly documented wedding or some such, it’s shockingly easy for someone to find out information about you that you might not be aware of.

 Spouse’s name and children’s name are a big one, as are pets (though it might be slightly harder to guess this one if you don’t post about them on social media) and if someone is targeting you, specifically these passwords will offer almost no protection.

 It’s easy enough for a child could do it, and that’s speaking from experience.
 I used to be very proud of myself for “hacking” into the family computer when I was grounded just by guessing what passwords my family might use.

 And if a child can do it, you can rest assured a creative and greed-motivated individual with access to all of your publicly available information can do it too.

 So, with the “don’t” options out of the way, what are some things you SHOULD do?

 Components of a Strong Password

-So, we know that the first things hackers will try are basic words and phrases in the dictionary, as well as common strings of numbers and symbols tacked onto the end for meeting minimum password requirements, followed by passwords derived from sentimental personal information.
+So, we know that the first things hackers will try are basic words and phrases in the dictionary, as well as common strings of numbers and symbols, tacked onto the end to meet minimum password requirements, followed by passwords derived from sentimental personal information.